Cezerin2/cezerin2.github.io/docs/deploy-on-web-domain-registration.md

 https://123.456.789.0
 ```

-2. You need to register any domain name at any domain regstrator.
+2. You need to register any domain name at any domain registrator.

 For example, we have cezerin.net domain and we need to make available cezerin online store on https://cezerin.net